Activities & Excursions

 Coconut tree climbing: A veteran Kids Club member will teach you to climb a coconut tree like a local pro.
 You will not only learn to climb and pick your fresh coconut, but also learn to dehusk the coconut and have the option of turning it into a “coco loco” which is accompanied by a shot of Flor de Caña rum.

 Hand line Fishing on the Beach: These fun guides can teach you how to hand-line fish in the shallow waters on the beach.
 Learn how to bait the hook, throw the line, entice the fish with your bait, and reel it in.
-Take your catch home for dinner or gift it to a local family.
+Take your catch home for dinner or gift it to your guide’s family.

 Boat tours are lead by local cooperative, Padre Ramos Tours, and Ibis Kayaking.
 Padre Ramos Tours consists of seven local guides who are all fantastic resources for the local flora and fauna of the area.
 Several tour options exist including winding through the mangroves to heading out to the Gulf of Fonseca.
 The tours are available in Spanish only.